HofstraDSC/GardeningApplication/README.md

 Gillian - Implemented addplant, harvestplant, registerme, and getmygarden.

 Greg - Implemented the getAllPlants command and the background task that checks whether a users plants need to be watered and notifies the garden owner.

+John - Created database tables and populated them with plants and their watering information.